milelo/biff-electric-hiccup/README.md

 * The original: [app.cljc][biff-electric app.cljc] from [biff-electric].
 * A htmx version: [app.clj][starter/src/com/example/app.clj] from the main [biff] repo.

+## Project status.

+This project uses an older version of [Electric] and [Biff].
+It isn't recommended to use this as the basis for a new project.
+See [electric-multi-client-app] for a simple [electric-hiccup] starter app.

 ## Inherited README information: